huepat/voxir/README.md

   out int[] roomIdPerFace); // Array of room ids per face index of the original triangle mesh
 ```

+<span style="color:red">**Note (02.07.2022)**: There is a problem with this method which results in enormous processing times and faulty results.
+It will be debugged in due time.</span>

 The ground truth data transfered to the original triangle mesh can be visualizes via the following methods:

 Visualizes ramp space triangles in green and other triangles in red: